SW-Perse/EDA/SpeedDating/SpeedDatingReadMe.md

 # Exploratory Data Analysis on the dataset of a speed dating experiment
 The purpose of this notebook is explore the dataset of a Tinder speed dating experiment.
 Descriptive statistics and visualizations were used in order to understand the dataset, analyze the profiles of the participants, and determine which factors are relevant to getting a match.

-This notebook is my EDA project #1 for Jedha's Machine Learning Engineer certificate
+This notebook is my EDA project #1 for Jedha's Machine Learning Engineer certificate.

 ## Requirements
 pip install -r requirements.txt